The telecommunications industry, which consists of the telephone, computer, and cable TV industries, has its roots in the telephone industry.

 In 1996, the Telecommunications Act was passed, which deregulated the telecommunications industry.
 It contained changes to existing laws that allow cable TV companies to offer telephone service and telephone companies to enter into the cable TV business, abolishing many of the restrictions that in the past prevented companies from operating within certain markets.

 The computer industry is closely linked to the telephone industry.
 Although telephone lines allow for the delivery and integration of many services provided by computers via the Internet, cable providers have largely replaced telephone providers in this area, offering broadband connections via modems.
-Telephone companies, such as AT&T and Verizon, though, are the main providers of wi-fi data signals that support smartphones, tablets, and other mobile computing devices.
+Telephone companies, such as AT&T, T-Mobile, and Verizon, though, are the main providers of mobile Wi-Fi data signals that support smartphones, tablets, and other mobile computing devices.

 Recent additions to the telecommunications industry are companies specializing in voice over Internet protocol (VoIP) services.
-These include Skype and Vonage.
+These include Skype, Vonage, and Zoom.
 These services allow users to make phone calls from computing devices via the Internet without a direct landline or cellular connection, though some form of Internet connection is required.
 These provide an inexpensive or sometimes free alternative to traditional telephone services.

 - Cable Television Technicians